cypress-io/cypress/docs/source/guides/references/error-messages.md

 ***There are a few simple workarounds to these common situations:***

 1. Don't click `<a>` links in your tests that navigate outside of your application.
 Likely this isn't worth testing anyway.
 You should ask yourself: *What's the point of clicking and going to another app?* Likely all you care about is that the `href` attribute matches what you expect.
 So simply make an assertion about that.
-You can see more strategies on testing anchor links {% url 'in our Example Recipe' testing-the-dom %}.
+You can see more strategies on testing anchor links {% url 'in our Example Recipe' testing-the-dom-recipe %}.

 2. You are testing a page that uses `Single sign-on (SSO)`.
 In this case your web server is likely redirecting you between superdomains, so you receive this error message.
 You can likely get around this redirect problem by using {% url `cy.request()` request %} to manually handle the session yourself.